 - Peanuts (removed from their shells)

-You can also grow bulbs in water but it’s a good idea to use small stones or water beads in the water that support the bulb so it doesn’t get too wet but also give the roots room to move …
+You can also grow bulbs in water, but it’s a good idea to use small stones or water beads in the water.
+The stones or beads will support the bulb so it doesn’t get too wet but also give the roots room to move.

-Change the water every 3 or 4 days to keep it oxygenated ..
+You must change the water every three or four days to keep it oxygenated.